flo-l/flip/README.md

   - (let (x 1 y 2 z (+ x y)) (list x y z)) gives you (1 2 3)
   - let behaves like let* in clojure

+- Tail calls
+  - (recur arg1 arg2 ..) will make a tail call
+  - works the same as in clojure

 Planned:

 - Conditions